 In this study, we investigated the effects of biflavonoids isolated from Garcinia manni on a model of AD induced in Drosophila by AlCl3.
 To do so, an integrated approach combining computational simulations and in vivo experiments was adopted.

-II.
-Material and Methods
+2. Material and Methods

-II.1.
+This study was conducted between June and December 2024, in the laboratory of Pharmacology and Toxicology, University of Yaoundé 1, Cameroon.

+2.1.
 Animal Material